-Keyboard commands on the Mac / Shortcuts Part 1 System start
+Keyboard commands on the Mac / Shortcuts Part 1 system start

-Today I present you some of them!
+Today I'll introduce you to some of them!

 But first the most important keys are briefly explained so that everyone knows what is meant:

-Command (or cmd) key ⌘
+Command (or Cmd) ⌘

 Shift ⇧